lorcan2440/lorcan2440.github.io/content/post/electrostatics-problem/index.md

 $$ \frac{q}{d_1} + \frac{q'}{d_2} = 0 \ \ \ \rightarrow \ \ \ \frac{q'}{q} = -\frac{d_2}{d_1}. $$

 Notice that, if we want the potential to be zero at every point on the surface of some *sphere*, then the ratio $ d_2 / d_1 $ must be constant everywhere on the sphere.
-This is exactly what Appolonius' theorem tells us: the locus of points P with a fixed ratio of distances from two given points A and B is a circle (or sphere in 3D).
+This is exactly what Apollonius' theorem tells us: the locus of points P with a fixed ratio of distances from two given points A and B is a circle (or sphere in 3D).

 {{< figure src="featured.png" title="The field lines (blue) and equipotential lines (dashed) surrounding two like point charges (left) and two opposite point charges (right).
 Notice that the equipotentials for the opposing charges case are circles.
 These are the Apollonius circles corresponding to constant ratios of distances.
 The circles are centered somewhere along the line connecting the charges.
 Image source: [schoolphysics.co.uk](https://www.schoolphysics.co.uk/age16-19/Electricity%20and%20magnetism/Electrostatics/text/Equipotentials_and_fields/index.html)" >}}